top of page

 If you will be living on campus, it’s essential to start thinking about your housing situation right away.
 Many colleges allow you to choose your residence hall or dormitory type during the acceptance process.

 Review housing options carefully and complete any necessary paperwork.
-If you consider off-campus living, start researching local neighborhoods and making arrangements early.
-For example, data shows that nearly 30% of college students live off-campus, highlighting the importance of starting this search early.
+If you're considering off-campus living, start researching local neighborhoods early.
+Data shows that nearly 30% of college students live off-campus, highlighting the importance of starting this search early.

 Create a Course Schedule